javaee/grizzly/src/site/markdown/extras.md

 ## MultiEndpointPool

-The [MultiEndpointPool][mep] represents a connection pool to multiple endpoints.
+The MultiEndpointPool represents a connection pool to multiple endpoints.
 We can think of MultiEndpointPool as an Endpoint-to-SingleEndpointPool map, where each endpoint is represented by an EndpointKey.
 The MultiEndpointPool supports pretty much the same set of operations as SingleEndpointPool, but some of these operations (especially related to the